 Always remember: It’s not so important what you think or what you say, or even what you feel.
 What is important is what you do.
 An authentic change of heart is brought about by action.

-As a leader or as an organization, you must give people more opportunities so that they can eventually have the “aha” experience.
+As a leader or an organization, you must give people more opportunities to eventually have the “aha” experience.
 I had an “aha” experience today.
 Bill, a friend from when I was studying theology at St. John’s, contacted me recently.
 I haven’t seen Bill since we left school in 2002, but we’ve stayed in touch.
 Yesterday, he sent me an email.
 He’s now a librarian at the University of Chicago, and he said, “Augie, I looked it up: Your book is now in almost 200 libraries.”
-He gave me some other statistics, and he said, “And by the way, it’s also in the National Library of Great Britain and in the National Library of France.
+He gave me some other statistics, and he said, “And by the way, it’s also in the National Library of Great Britain and the National Library of France.
 Very impressive!
 Well done!”

 I was reading this email from Bill, and suddenly I had this “aha” experience.
 I thought, “What’s far more important to me is that I somehow made a friend like him: a friend I haven’t seen in over ten years who would do all that research for me without being asked.”
 I had a moving experience, threw a little bit of acceptance my own way, and said, “Augie, you must be doing something right to have a friend like that.”
 Hopefully, he considers me the same kind of friend.

-But that even goes back one step further, because both of us have put a lot of energy and effort into keeping a 12-year relationship going, without even seeing each other.
+But that even goes back one step further because both of us have put a lot of energy and effort into keeping a 12-year relationship going, without even seeing each other.
 He’s gotten married since and has kids now, yet we still keep the relationship going.
 There’s no substitute for this.
 It’s the effort that it takes to keep the friendship going.
-And then, one day, lo and behold and when you least expect it, you have the “aha” experience that suddenly lets you know that this friendship — and friendship generally — means more than having your book in every library in the world.
+And then, one day, lo and behold, and when you least expect it, you have the “aha” experience that suddenly lets you know that this friendship — and friendship generally — means more than having your book in every library in the world.